wultra/sike-java/docs/Readme.md

 byte[] encoded = secret.getEncoded();
 ```

 Both secrets `secretA` and `secretB` are equal in case the key agreement succeeded.
-The shared secret sizes
-match the `Fp2Element` sizes in chosen SIKE variant, which is 1/3 of the size of the public key.
-For obtaining
-shorter shared secret sizes and eliminating any risks related to using BigInteger represenation of the j-invariant,
+The shared secret sizes match the Fp2Element sizes in the chosen SIKE variant, which is 1/3 of the public key size.
+Using a hashing function on the shared secret values is advised to obtain shorter shared secret sizes and eliminate any risks related to using BigInteger representation of the j-invariant.
-using a hashing function on the shared secret values is advised.

-Note that SIDH provides lower security than SIKE, it is an ind-CPA scheme and should be only used with ephemeral keys.
+Note that SIDH provides lower security than SIKE, it is an ind-CPA scheme and should only be used with ephemeral keys.

 ### SIKE Key Encapsulation